 You will end up with 3/4 cup of dressing (6 servings).

 Great question!
 Use agave instead of honey, and it’s vegan!

-I’ve found that this dressing is a great pairing for almost any salad you can dream up (or even to dress Air Fryer Brussels Sprouts), but my very favorite one would include:
+I’ve found that this dressing is a great pairing for almost any salad you can dream up, including my Turkey Burger Salad (or even to dress Air Fryer Brussels Sprouts), but my very favorite one would include:

 - arugula and/or spinach